N.L. prepares to raise the bar in bench-to-bedside genomicsPublished: June 21st 2022

 “In phase two, which is focused on sporadic diseases that includes most cancers,” Dr. Rielly explained, “there is an opportunity to partner with several of the different big pharma companies.
 And there’s also other companies in this realm, within Atlantic Canada, that have expressed an interest and willingness to use our centre as well.”

 Generating researcher interest in the new centre should pose few difficulties, given the province’s extensive population of genomic isolates – that is, inhabitants separated into distinct groups that have historically avoided genetic mixing through intermarriage for various reasons, including geography.
-Sometimes referred to as Newfoundland’s founder population, it includes the province’s indigenous residents and those whose trace their ancestry to the European settlers.
+Sometimes referred to as Newfoundland and Labrador’s founder population, it includes the province’s indigenous residents and those whose trace their ancestry to the European settlers.
 For anyone in genetic research, this is a dream population begging for study.

 Equally attractive will be integrated research and clinical services, a key objective that Drs.
 O’Rielly and Young are working hard to facilitate.